-9.3 Internal rating-based approach (IRB)
+9.3 INTERNAL RATING-BASED APPROACH (IRB)

 In order to calculate own funds requirements SBAB applies an advanced internal rating based (A-IRB) approach for retail exposures and a foundation IRB approach (F-IRB) for corporate exposures.
-These commitments comprise 99% of total lending to the public.
+The IRB approaches cover 99% of total lending to the public.
 For other types of exposures, including unsecured loans, the standardised approach is used for own funds requirements.

-The A-IRB approach has been used since 2007 for quantifying credit risk where a mortgage deed for real property or a tenant-owners' right is used as collateral.
+The A-IRB approach has been used since 2007 for measuring credit risk where a mortgage deed for immovable property or a tenant-owners' right is used as collateral.
 In 2013, permission was received to include tenant-owners' associations with a turnover of less than EUR 50 million in the retail exposure class.
-In 2015, SBAB also received permission to use the IRB approach for excess exposures that are not fully covered by mortgage deeds, property financing using collateral other than directly pledged mortgage deeds and building credits.
+In 2015, SBAB furthermore received permission to use the IRB approach for excess exposures that are not fully covered by mortgage deeds, property financing using collateral other than directly pledged mortgage deeds and building credits.
 Previously, the standardised approach was used for these exposures.

-In the credit risk models under IRB, an assessment is made of the probability of default $^{1)}$ (PD), the loss given default (LGD) and the proportion of off-balance to be converted to the balance sheet, i.e the credit conversion factor (CCF).
-On the basis of these parameters and the size of the exposure, expected and unexpected loss can be estimated.
-The exposure is ranked by
+In the credit risk models subject to the IRB approach, a quantification is made of the probability of default11 (PD), the loss given default (LGD) and the proportion of off-balance to be converted to the balance sheet, i.e. the credit conversion factor (CCF).
+On the basis of these parameters and the exposure amount, expected and unexpected loss can be estimated.
+The exposure is ranked by PD to one of eight rating grades for corporate and retail exposures respectively, of which the eighth grade comprices customers in default.
+Customers in higher rating grades are monitored diligently and, when necessary, exposure is managed actively by credit managers as part of the insolvency process.